SIMON JONES : THE REVERSE SWING GREAT THAT WAS NOT TO BE

 His brisk pace and his ability to swing the oldest possible ball under the circumstances was one of his endearing qualities.
 He could swing the ball late, ask Michael Clarke who was set up by Jones brilliantly at Old Trafford.
 The variety of the English attack was also a key contributor with Harmison and Flintoff hitting the deck all day long at a good pace and Hoggard making life really difficult for the Aussie top order with the new ball.
 Ashley Giles would keep one end tied up which gave Jones ample opportunity to set up the batsmen.

-The first test at Lords was not as auspicious as Jones was hoping and he returned with figures of 2 for 48 and 1 for 69 and England lost the test by 239 runs.
+The 1st Test at Lords was not as auspicious as Jones was hoping and he returned with figures of 2 for 48 and 1 for 69 and England lost the test by 239 runs.

-The second test at Edgbaston marked the resurgence of the English team as Jones returned with the figures of 2/69 and 1/23 where he contributed with the bat as well.
+The 2nd Test at Edgbaston marked the resurgence of the English team as Jones returned with the figures of 2/69 and 1/23 where he contributed with the bat as well.
 England won the thrilling test by 2 runs.